Hacking

 Porting frida-core

 This should only be a matter of porting the injector.
-The implementation is here and the recommended approach is to follow the HAVE_ARM64 breadcrumbs to port the architecture-specific bits.
+The implementation is here and the recommended approach is to follow the #if X86 breadcrumbs to port the architecture-specific bits.
 For a walkthrough of the Linux injector, check out our presentation here.